 Let the glue dry completely before moving on to step 3.
 If you’re working with a large amount of glue, you might want to use a spray bottle to help control how much goes where.

-The best way to make sure the glue doesn’t leak is to put some plastic wrap over the container.
+The best way to ensure the glue doesn’t leak is to wrap some plastic over the container.
 This prevents the glue from getting wet and helps prevent it from dripping onto anything else.

 Step-3.
 Adding More Layers

 The final step in creating a diorama is adding additional layers of glue and paints.
-It will take some trial and error, depending on what you are trying to show.
+It will take some trial and error, depending on what you try to show.
 You might even find that you must make several attempts before getting something that looks good.

-Once the glue has dried, add another layer of glue and let it dry again.
-Then do the same thing with another color.
+Once the glue has dried, add another layer and let it dry again.
+Then, do the same thing with another color.
 Continue layering up until you feel like the piece is done.
 Suppose you are making a diorama about a marine ecosystem.
-In that case, you might start with a bottom layer of seaweed, sand, and shells.
-Then you could add sediment, corals, fish, and small animals.
-Finally, you can add a few plants and rocks to finish off the scene.
+You might start with a bottom layer of seaweed, sand, and shells in that case.
+Then, you could add sediment, corals, fish, and small animals.
+Finally, you can add a few plants and rocks to finish the scene.

 How to Make Fake Water Without Glue?